-Students will learn to develop and implement web applications using server side scripting with emphasis on PHP.
+This course will teach students to develop and implement web applications using server side scripting with emphasis on Hypertext Preprocessor (PHP).
 Additional server side scripting languages and technologies will be discussed.
 Students will gain hands-on experience while writing real world-based web applications from the ground up.
-Basic SQL will also be learned as needed.
+Basic Structured Query Language (SQL) will also be learned as needed.
 Simple databases will be created for use with web application back-ends.
-Students will learn to access and modify their databases by building their front-ends using server side scripting and embedded SQL.
+Students will learn to access and modify their databases by building front-ends using server side scripting and embedded SQL.
 (59.4 Lec.
 Hrs. / 39.6 Lab Hrs.)

-Prerequisite: CIS:121, CIS:185, CIS:210, and CIS:606
+Prerequisite: CIS:185 and CIS:210

-CIS:248 3D Modeling and Character Animation II 3.0 cr.
+CIS:248 3D Modeling and Character

+Animation II 3.0 cr.

-This is a second course in 3D modeling and animation and will give students a hands-on and example based introduction to modeling and animation process for use in 3D games.
-Students will use industry standard software to develop their models and will be exposed to topics such as mesh modeling, rigging and skinning, character animation, texturing and texture mapping.
+This course is the second course in 3D modeling and animation and will give students a hands-on and example based introduction to modeling and animation process for use in 3D games.
+Students will use industry standard software to develop their models and will be exposed to topics such as mesh modeling, rigging and skinning, character animation, texturing, and texture mapping.
 (39.6 Lec.
 Hrs. / 39.6 Lab Hrs.)

-CIS:251 Fundamentals of Web Design I
+CIS:251 Fundamentals of Web